Skip to content

 Request with 1 file more than 100 MB multipart/form-data 413 Payload Too Large Request content length limit exceeded

-Request with 2 files, each less than 100 MB, summed up less than 150 MB multipart/form-data 200 OK {Service specific message}
+Request with 2 files, each less than 100 MB, summed up to less than 150 MB multipart/form-data 200 OK {Service specific message}

-Request with 2 files, each less than 100 MB, summed up more than 150 MB multipart/form-data 413 Payload Too Large Request content length limit exceeded
+Request with 2 files, each less than 100 MB, summed up to more than 150 MB multipart/form-data 413 Payload Too Large Request content length limit exceeded

 Request less than 150 MB non multipart/form-data 200 OK {Service specific message}